Skip to Content

 HBV is the most stable of the blood-borne viruses and can be transmitted by a minute amount of blood.
 The risk of acquiring HBV from an occupational needle stick injury when the source is hepatitis B surface antigen (HBsAg)-positive ranges from 2% to 40%, depending on the source’s viremia level[2].
 HBV can survive for up to 1 week under optimal conditions, and has been detected in discarded needles [8][26].
 In both the paediatric[4] and the adult reported cases[5] of acquired HBV following needle stick injuries in the community, there was no documentation of prior HBV immunization or post-exposure prophylaxis.

 Although the HBV vaccine is now recommended for all children in Canada, most programs have targeted children who are older than the usual age at which they sustain accidental needle stick injuries[27].
 Thus, most children injured by needle sticks are likely to be susceptible to HBV infection.
 Recently introduced programs in some provinces provide HBV vaccine to infants, which will protect the age group at the highest risk of needle stick injuries.
-However, children not vaccinated in infancy because of jurisdictional policies or age when infant HBV vaccination was introduced locally or those who did not mount an adequate protective antibody response post-initial vaccine series (HBV surface antibody <10mIU/mL) remain at risk.
+However, children not vaccinated in infancy because of jurisdictional policies or age, when infant HBV vaccination was introduced locally remain at risk, as do children whose antibody response to their first vaccine series (HBV surface antibody <10mIU/mL)is not adequately protective.
 For children who have not yet received the HBV vaccine, post-exposure prophylaxis with anti-HBV immunoglobulin and HBV vaccine is advised and is effective when provided promptly (Table 1)[28].

 Table 1.
 HBV prophylaxis